 1. Contact Tracking Preference

 Under GDPR guidelines, subscribers can opt-out of tracking their behavior.
-This includes opens, clicks, forwards, shares, clickstream, and Google Analytics.
-You can view and edit subscriber's tracking preference in their individual record:
+This includes opens, clicks, shares, clickstream, and Google Analytics.
+You can view and edit subscriber's tracking preferences on their individual profile:

 The tracking preference is a data field and can be pulled into your Contacts dashboard view to easily see this information.
 Use the "Choose Fields" option to edit your view:

 We'll discuss how users can update their own tracking status (forms) below.
 In addition to editing tracking preference on a one-off basis (above), you can make adjustments in bulk via API or CSV import (mentioned below).

 - How do tracking preferences impact analytics and clickstream?
 Note that subscribers who opt out of tracking opens, clicks, shares, clickstream, and Google Analytics will not show in your reporting for those metrics.
 When reviewing analytics, keep in mind the percentage of subscribers you have whose behavioral data you may not see.

 - How do tracking preferences impact automation and triggered mailings?
 As above, if a subscriber opts out of tracking behavioral data like opens or clicks their actions will not be recorded in behavioral automation flows (ex. automations that include flag events like "opened previous campaign" - it will look as if they did not open the campaign) or behavioral triggered segments (ex. a segment for all openers that clicked a certain link).

 Should you receive a request for an individual's data, you can export any tracked behavioral data on the contact record to Excel or PDF.
 This includes opens, clicks, clickstreams (enabled feature), purchases (enabled feature), shares, and Google Analytics data if you have that integration enabled.